-Spain v Portugal
+Spain and Portugal draw for fifth time in row

 Post update

-Attempt missed.
-Pablo Sarabia (Spain) left footed shot from outside the box is close, but misses the top right corner from a direct free kick.
+Attempt blocked.
+João Cancelo (Portugal) left footed shot from outside the box is blocked.
+Assisted by Gonçalo Guedes.

+Sergio Busquets (Spain) is shown the yellow card for a bad foul.

 Post update